MDAnalysis/mdanalysis/AI_POLICY.md

 ### 5. Human reviewers are required

-All code merged into MDAnalysis must be reviewed by a human reviewer.
+All code merged into MDAnalysis repositories must be reviewed by a human reviewer.
 Instructions / suggestions from human reviewers always take precedence over those of non-human reviewers.

 ### 6. Consequences for failure to comply to this policy